 This course deals with the cultural, experiential, and social basis of meaning systems as expressed in linguistic structures and patterns of language use.
 Topics include color, kinship, flora-fauna, and space-time.
 There is a double emphasis: on comparisons between English and "exotic" languages, but also on the multiple aspects of semantic systems within a language.
 The course concludes with analyses of the semantics of special linguistic varieties such as slang, "ethnic" English, and ritual languages.
 [Cost:1] [WL:1] (Heath)

 411. Introduction to Linguistics.
 Not open to students with credit for Ling.
 211. (3).
 (SS).

 This course explores the assumptions underlying the establishment of historical relationships between languages.
 Techniques of internal and comparative reconstruction of related languages and types of linguistic change will be considered.
+Linguistics 411, or equivalent, is prerequisite.
 (Wiegand)

 This course will study turn-taking and conversation structure, referent status (topic and focus), information status (given/new, foregrounding), cohesion and coherence in texts, and the role of belief systems (knowledge, and social status) in text construction.
-Linguistics 401 is a prerequisite.
-(Ard)
+Linguistics 401 is prerequisite.
+(Myhill)

 492. Topics in Linguistics.
 (3).
 (Excl).
 May be elected for credit twice.